 Several years ago the New York Times published a piece on Graham Hill’s LifeEdited apartment.
-There a huge response but some readers were incensed because they felt it was an example of the rich preaching to the poor.
+There was a huge response but some readers were incensed because they felt it was an example of the rich preaching to the poor.

 One of the key points Graham Hill made is he was now living with only the things he needs and uses on a regular basis.
 Very few of us in affluent countries can truly say we live like that.

 Another criticism was it was easy for him as he doesn’t have kids.
 That is true, but having kids doesn’t stop people from limiting their possessions.
-The odd thing about kids is they are remarkably creative and often don’t need commercially manufactured toys.
+The thing about kids is they are remarkably creative and often don’t need commercially manufactured toys.